Students interested in directing often begin by taking the directing studio courses offered while serving as assitants

 Select years the department is able to award the Dharma-Grace award to a student playwright for a submitted script of exceptional merit.
 In years when the award is given the chosen script will be made available to students interested in directing who will then submit directing proposals for the Dharma-Grace show.
 A committee of faculty will review the proposals and select a student director.
 This is a separate submission and proposal process from the main student director proposal process, outlined below.

 Directing for the Department

-The UCSC Theater Arts Department usually produces 1-3 student directed productions during the school year.
+The UCSC Theater Arts Department usually produces one to three student directed productions during the school year.
 These productions are rehearsed and performed in one of the three main Theater Arts stages, given a moderate budget by the department, with the production team having access to and support from the shops and labs of the department.

 Directing proposals for the department are generally submitted towards the end of Spring Quarter for the subsequent year.
 A committee of faculty members will review all submitted proposals, and select the student or students who will direct for the department in the coming year.
 Students will be contacted with the committee's decision, and selected shows will be announced with the specific spaces and quarters they will be produced in.
 Students may make requests for specific spaces and/or quarters for their production in their directing proposal, though flexibility is very helpful to the committee in trying to plan out the Department's season.